tuanad121/Python-WORLD/README.md

 Or open the project in [PyCharm](https://www.jetbrains.com/pycharm/) and double-click the ```requirements.txt``` in PyCharm.
 It will ask to install the missing libraries by itself.

-#EXAMPLE
+# EXAMPLE
 **************

-In ```app.py```, there is an example of analysis/synthesis speech with WORLD vocoder.
-It also has some examples of pitch, duration, spectrum modification.
+In ```example/prodosy.py```, there is an example of analysis/modification/synthesis with WORLD vocoder.
+It has some examples of pitch, duration, spectrum modification.

-#NOTE:
+In ```test/speed.py```, we estimate the time of analysis.

+# NOTE:
 **********

 * The vocoder use pitch-synchronous analysis, the size of each window is determined by fundamental frequency ```F0```.
 The centers of the windows are equally spaced with the distance of ```frame_period``` ms.